Skip to Main Content

 The Auditor General currently requires us to participate in a data matching exercise to assist in the prevention and detection of fraud.
 The Auditor General requires this authority to provide information it holds for this purpose.
 We are required to provide particular sets of data to the Auditor General for matching.
 Details are set out here National Fraud Initiative | Audit Wales

-As the use of data by the Auditor General in a data matching exercise is carried out with statutory authority (Part 3A of the Public Audit (Wales) Act 2004), it does not require the consent of the individuals concerned under the Data Protection Act 1998.
+As the use of data by the Auditor General in a data matching exercise is carried out with statutory authority (Part 3A of the Public Audit (Wales) Act 2004), it does not require the consent of the individuals concerned under the Data Protection Act 2018 and the General Data Protection Regulation (GDPR).

 Data matching by the Auditor General is subject to a Code of Practice.
 This is to help all bodies involved in data matching to comply with the law and good practice, including maintaining data security.
 Please read more about the National Fraud Initiative at National Fraud Initiative | Audit Wales.